MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

   - **Adapt to the shared responsibility model** of the cloud.
   - **Include all cloud types and multicloud deployments.**
   - **Prefer native cloud controls** to avoid unnecessary and harmful friction.
-  - **Security community integration** to keep up with the pace of attacker evolution.
+  - **Integrate the security community** to keep up with the pace of attacker evolution.

 **Related resources for additional context:**